Temporary Pacing Lead – Normal Tip vs Balloon Tip: Which One Should You Choose?

 • Connect the camera system to the monitor and introduce the laparoscope for clear visualization.

-• Use laparoscopic graspers to expose the kidney and pelvi-ureteric junction (PUJ).
+• Use laparoscopic graspers to expose the prostate and surrounding pelvic structures.

-• Perform intracorporeal suturing using the needle holder and knot pusher to create a tension-free anastomosis.
+• Perform urethrovesical anastomosis using the laparoscopic needle holder and knot pusher

 • Release CO2, remove trocars, and close port sites securely.